Text Size:

 Planning for the future includes outlining the current safety needs and how those needs will evolve based on growth projections.
 DRCOG, as the metropolitan planning organization for the region, has the unique role of addressing current needs and planning for the future.

-DRCOG works closely with the Colorado Department of Transportation and the Regional Transportation District to address the region's transportation needs.
 The organization tackles current needs through the Transportation Improvement Program and the long-term vision for the region presented in the 2050 Metro Vision Regional Transportation Plan and Metro Vision

 The Unified Planning Work Program details the activities of the transportation planning partners.

-Review the public engagement plan, People-Centered Planning, Projects and Services.
+Review the public engagement plan:

 An aerial view of heavy equipment in a large patch of dirt next to cars and trucks driving on a highway.